-Aircraft Brakes: An aircraft shall not be operated at the Airport unless it is equipped with wheel brakes.
+Aircraft Brakes: An Aircraft shall not be operated at the Airport unless it is equipped with wheel brakes.

-Aircraft Maintenance: Performing maintenance on aircraft is limited to designated areas on the Airport.
-Maintenance may not occur when it will cause inconvenience to Airport tenants or personnel or if it will cause delay to the next scheduled arrival to the Gate or aircraft parking space.
+Aircraft Maintenance: Performing maintenance on Aircraft is limited to designated areas on the Airport.
+Maintenance may not occur when it will cause inconvenience to Airport tenants or personnel or if it will cause delay to the next scheduled arrival to the Gate or Aircraft parking space.
 Aircraft that are non-operational or requiring extensive maintenance must be relocated to an area designated by Airport Operations.
-Airport Operations is authorized to direct relocation of an aircraft (and associated support equipment) undergoing maintenance.
+Airport Operations is authorized to direct relocation of an Aircraft (and associated support equipment) undergoing maintenance.
+Non-Operational Aircraft parking must be coordinated with Airport Operations for parking assignment.